libreswitch/lacpd/DESIGN.md

       -> user configuration: override system priority for this LAG lacp-time
-      -> user configuration: "fast" or "slow" LACP heartbeats
+      -> user configuration: "fast" or "slow" LACP heartbeats lacp-fallback
+      -> user configuration: "true" or "false" to specify whether fallback mode is active or not.
+    lacp_fallback_mode
+      -> user configuration: "priority" or "all\active" to specify fallback mode of operation.
+    lacp_fallback_timeout
+      -> user configuration: specifies the time in seconds during which fallback is active.

 interface table
   interface:name